heyted/hdhrepg2myth/README.md

 * In your home folder, there must be the install file, hdhrepg2myth.cfg file, and the hdhrepg2myth folder.
 The install and hdhrepg2myth.cfg files must be in your home folder and not a subfolder.

-* Open a terminal and type "sudo ./install" without the quotes.
+* Open a terminal and enter "sudo ./install" without the quotes.

 * After installation, the install file and hdhrepg2myth folder can be deleted from the home folder.